Queue Splitting

 Setting a Filter for a mirrord Run #

-Once everything else is set, you can start setting message filters in your mirrord configuration file.
+Once everything else is set, you can start using message filters in your mirrord configuration file.
 Below is an example for what such a configuration might look like:

 {